Menditect/documentation/docs/refguide/test-configuration.md

 A Test Configuration is an executable test script that describes which [Test Suites](test-suite) and which [Test Applications](test-application) will be/are tested.

+The Test Configuration is the highest or first level of the 4-layer framework that is used in MTA.

 ## Properties
 | Name | Description |
 | ----------- | ----------- |